isomerpages/moe-peiyingpri/_events-and-programmes/CCA/Clubs and Societies.md

 third_nav_title: CCA
 ---
 ### **Clubs and Societies**
+#### **Photography Club**
+Peiying Primary School’s Photography Club aims to hone our members’ photography skills, promote a passion for photography and visual arts among our students and inculcate creativity for learning through fun and enriching CCA sessions.

+Members will gain a basic understanding of a digital camera handling and will be familiar with the different camera modes and how each setting is chosen to create an intended effect.
+Members are constantly exposed to different perceptions to open their minds to different photography styles.
+They would build their personal portfolio through these experiences.

+Teachers-in-charge: Mr Muhd Reduan and Ms Ng Zi Chun

 #### **Art Club**
 Art Club is a platform where students’ creativity and imagination are allowed to take flight as well as developing their thinking skills.
 Students are exposed to different art forms such as 3-Dimensional mixed media techniques, acrylic painting and print making.